2ndSightLab/ai-tracker/issues.md

 🟡 Make sure there is a timeout on waiting for depedencies.

-🟡 env yellow when nothing deployed in

 🟡 account resource should be under the account heading - is missing and should have id associated with it

-🟡 account should be green when deployed, heading yellow if some reasons not deployed
+🟡 account group header should be green when deployed, heading yellow if some reasons not deployed

 ## Later